mongodb/specifications/source/server-selection/server-selection.rst

 2017-11-10: Added application-configurated server selector.

-2017-11-12: Specify read preferences for OP_MSG with direct connection, and delete obsolete comment direct connections to secondaries getting "not master" errors by design.
+2017-11-12: Specify read preferences for OP_MSG with direct connection, and delete obsolete comment direct connections to secondaries getting "not writable primary" errors by design.

 2018-01-22: Clarify that $query wrapping is only for OP_QUERY